The Meaning of the Chariot

 The trick to accomplish lasting success is to be modest about it, and that's not always easy.

-About the Tarot Chariot Card
+A. E. Waite about the Tarot Chariot Card

 - The Magician